goat-community/goat-docs/docs/map/layer_style/smart_styling.md

 ### Custom Breaks (for <code>numbers</code>)

-There are several options you can customize the <code>number</code> data:

-The Custom Break method is a data visualisation method used for numerical data, such as quantities or numerical variables.
-It gives users control over how data is categorised and displayed by allowing them to define **custom breakpoints** or **thresholds**.
-It provides a tailored approach to data classification, enabling more **accurate** and **context-specific visualisations**.
+The Custom Break classification is a data visualisation method used for **numerical data**.
+It allows users to define **custom breakpoints** or **thresholds** and therewith provides a tailored approach for context-specific visualisations.

-<span style={{color: "#FF0000"}}>TODO: add image </span>

 ### Custom Ordinal (for <code>strings</code>)